 Tan Sri Dr Jemilah Mahmood commented: "This is a great honour, especially coming from a university with such a rich and significant heritage of widening participation and empowering women.
 Heriot-Watt University’s values are very aligned with my own, with its focus on education for all and delivering outstanding outcomes for its students, wider society, and the global economy."

-Tan Sri Dr Jemilah took up her position on 1 September 2021.
-Her appointment will run for a period of five years.
+Tan Sri Dr Jemilah took up her position on 1 September 2021, running until end of December 2023.